madhusudhan0212/SelfDrivingCar/TrafficSignClassifier-P2/writeup_template.md

 ####4.
 Approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.

 I have started with Lenet architecture. since accuracy was low i went deep and added additional conv layer.
 To go further deep, i changed the depth of each conv layer to increasingly progressive to capture more image features.
-I also used max pooling after each conv layer to reduce the features instead of larger conv strides or valid padding as both of those are aggresive ways for feature reduction.
-I introduced dropout with pkeep of 75% in fully connected layer for regularization.I also increased the depth of output layer to account for increased output labels.
-I also used decaying learning rate which improved my acccuracy.
+I also used max pooling after each conv layer to reduce the features instead of larger conv strides or valid padding as both of those methods are aggresive ways for feature reduction.
+I introduced dropout with pkeep of 75% in fully connected layer for regularization.
+I increased the depth of output layer to account for increased output labels and used decaying learning rate which improved my acccuracy.

 My final model results were:
-* training set accuracy of 99.99
+* training set accuracy of 99.99 %
-* validation set accuracy of 97.78
+* validation set accuracy of 97.78 %
-* test set accuracy of 95.91
+* test set accuracy of 95.91 %

 ###Test a Model on New Images

 ####1.
-Choose five German traffic signs found on the web and provide them in the report.
-For each image, discuss what quality or qualities might be difficult to classify.
+I have downloaded five German traffic signs found on the web and tried to classify below.
+For each image, I discuss what was model's prediction.

 Here are five German traffic signs that I found on the web: